Make WordPress Core

 Severity: normal Version:

-Component: I18N Keywords: has-patch needs-dev-note
+Component: I18N Keywords: has-patch has-dev-note

 Focuses: Cc: